yshahzad/yshahzad.github.io/_pages/cv.md

 permalink: /cv/
 author_profile: true
 ---
-This CV is available for download in PDF form [here.](https://yshahzad.github.io/yavuz-shahzad-cv.pdf)
+This CV is available for download in PDF form [here.](https://yshahzad.github.io/Yavuz_ResearchCV_Jan2025.pdf)

+Education:
+---
+McGill University (Montreal, QC, Canada)
+* Bachelor of Arts: Statistics, Minor in Psychology
+* Current GPA: 3.62

 Work Experience:
 ---
-Undergraduate Researcher, [Brain Research and Imaging for Neurorehabilitation (BRAIN) Lab,](https://boudriaslab.com/) McGill University *(January 2023 - Present)*
+Undergraduate Researcher, [Brain Research and Imaging for Neurorehabilitation (BRAIN) Lab,](https://boudriaslab.com/) McGill University *(January 2023 - August 2024)*
-* Performed data analysis, conducted literature review, and drafted a manuscript.
-The soon-to-be-published paper concerns the long-term efficacy of a novel treatment paradigm for individuals with chronic stroke.
-Additionally, currently assisting researchers in performing electroencephalogram recordings, primarily exploring neural correlates of long-COVID.
+* Cleaned and analyzed data, conducted literature review, and drafted a soon-to-be-published manuscript about a novel treatment paradigm for those with chronic stroke.
+* Received an award of $8,800 to investigate the neural correlates of long-COVID.
+Analyzed β-burst charac- teristics in long-COVID patients using Python (Pandas, Scikit-learn).
+* Served as a consultant to colleagues, refining analysis methodologies to ensure statistical rigor.

 Research Intern, J. Philip Kistler Stroke Research Center, Massachusetts General Hospital, Harvard Medical School *(June – August 2022)*
 * Performed data abstraction from the medical records of over 200 patients for a study assessing the efficacy of Left Atrial Appendage Closure in preventing brain hemorrhages in Atrial Fibrillation patients.
 Reviewed relevant journal articles and participated in laboratory meetings.